Capacity Estimation

 🎯 Interview Insight

 Bandwidth becomes the bottleneck for media-heavy systems (video, images) long before CPU or storage does.
-Always mention CDN when discussing bandwidth.
+Always mention when discussing bandwidth.
 For API-only services, bandwidth is rarely the bottleneck — QPS and database throughput matter more.

 End-to-End Estimation Example